 Oklahoma Heart Hospital is closely monitoring the coronavirus outbreak, known as COVID-19.
 Oklahoma Heart Hospital regularly treats patients with infectious diseases, and our physicians, nurses, and clinical staff are highly trained in infection prevention protocols.
 Specific to COVID-19, we are following the procedures outlined by the CDC and state and federal healthcare authorities.

-Hospital procedures and stays:
+Hospital Procedures and Stays:

-Visitors must meet the following criteria:
+Hospital and clinic visitors must meet the following criteria:

 - Must not have been exposed to COVID-19 in the last 14 days